GlaxoSmithKline (LON:GSK) Given Neutral Rating at JPMorgan Chase & Co.

-JPMorgan Chase & Co. reaffirmed their neutral rating on shares of GlaxoSmithKline (LON:GSK) in a research report released on Tuesday, Borsen Zeitung reports.
-They currently have a GBX 1,650 ($21.56) target price on the stock.
+GlaxoSmithKline (LON:GSK)‘s stock had its “neutral” rating reissued by equities researchers at JPMorgan Chase & Co. in a report released on Tuesday, Borsen Zeitung reports.
+They presently have a GBX 1,650 ($21.56) price objective on the stock.
+JPMorgan Chase & Co.‘s price target would indicate a potential upside of 8.19% from the stock’s previous close.

-Other analysts have also recently issued research reports about the company.
-Barclays reissued an underweight rating on shares of GlaxoSmithKline in a research report on Wednesday, July 29th.
-Credit Suisse Group cut their target price on shares of GlaxoSmithKline from GBX 1,860 ($24.30) to GBX 1,700 ($22.21) and set a neutral rating for the company in a research report on Thursday, July 30th.
-Citigroup restated a neutral rating on shares of GlaxoSmithKline in a report on Wednesday, July 15th.
-UBS Group reiterated a buy rating and issued a GBX 1,800 ($23.52) price objective on shares of GlaxoSmithKline in a research note on Wednesday, August 12th.
-Finally, Goldman Sachs Group reduced their price objective on GlaxoSmithKline from GBX 2,060 ($26.92) to GBX 2,020 ($26.39) and set a buy rating for the company in a research report on Friday, July 31st.
-Three analysts have rated the stock with a sell rating, nine have given a hold rating and six have given a buy rating to the stock.
-The company has a consensus rating of Hold and an average target price of GBX 1,834.56 ($23.97).
+Several other analysts also recently weighed in on the company.
+Shore Capital reaffirmed a “sell” rating on shares of GlaxoSmithKline in a research note on Monday, July 20th.
+Credit Suisse Group cut their target price on GlaxoSmithKline from GBX 1,860 ($24.30) to GBX 1,700 ($22.21) and set a “neutral” rating on the stock in a research note on Thursday, July 30th.
+Oddo Bhf reaffirmed a “neutral” rating and set a GBX 1,840 ($24.04) target price on shares of GlaxoSmithKline in a research note on Monday, June 22nd.
+Citigroup reaffirmed a “neutral” rating on shares of GlaxoSmithKline in a research note on Wednesday, July 15th.
+Finally, Morgan Stanley cut their target price on GlaxoSmithKline from GBX 1,725 ($22.54) to GBX 1,700 ($22.21) and set an “underweight” rating on the stock in a research note on Tuesday, September 1st.
+Three investment analysts have rated the stock with a sell rating, nine have issued a hold rating and six have issued a buy rating to the company.
+GlaxoSmithKline presently has an average rating of “Hold” and an average target price of GBX 1,834.56 ($23.97).

-GlaxoSmithKline (LON:GSK) last posted its earnings results on Wednesday, July 29th.
-The company reported GBX 56.90 ($0.74) EPS for the quarter.
-As a group, analysts predict that GlaxoSmithKline will post 11384.999531 EPS for the current fiscal year.
+GlaxoSmithKline (LON:GSK) last announced its quarterly earnings results on Wednesday, July 29th.
+The company reported GBX 56.90 ($0.74) earnings per share (EPS) for the quarter.
+As a group, equities analysts forecast that GlaxoSmithKline will post 11384.999531 earnings per share for the current fiscal year.

-The firm also recently declared a dividend, which will be paid on Thursday, October 8th.
-Investors of record on Thursday, August 13th will be issued a GBX 19 ($0.25) dividend.
-The ex-dividend date of this dividend is Thursday, August 13th.
-This represents a dividend yield of 1.22%.
-GlaxoSmithKline’s dividend payout ratio is 57.27%.

 GlaxoSmithKline plc engages in the creation, discovery, development, manufacture, and marketing of pharmaceutical products, vaccines, over-the-counter medicines, and health-related consumer products in the United Kingdom, the United States, and internationally.
 It operates through four segments: Pharmaceuticals, Pharmaceuticals R&D, Vaccines, and Consumer Healthcare.